mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 `a` to `f`.

-OK, so now that you have tried cryptographic hashing, and you know about hexadecimal format, lets have a look at the formal definition of cryptographic
+OK, so now that you have tried cryptographic hashing, and you know about hexadecimal format, let's have a look at the formal definition of cryptographic
 hashing:

 <blockquote>